paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 ```

-Now let's configure VSCode to actually format our code according to our prettier configuration file.
+Now let's configure VSCode to actually format our code on save according to our prettier configuration file.
 To do so, install [VSCode's prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 Then, you can tell VSCode to format the code on save, by editing our `.vscode/settings.json` file: